AntonioRochaAZ/CPP-Game/README.md

 repository are original and are made in [Aseprite](https://www.aseprite.org/).

 ## Current state of development
-> You can now toggle whether the camera should follow the player or not with the
+> You can now toggle whether the camera should follow the player or not with
-> P and L keys.
-You can also exit the game by clicking ESC.
+> P. You can also exit the game by clicking ESC.
 You can shoot projectiles
 > with K.

 ![Current state of development](assets/current.gif)